JWKennington/JWKennington.github.io/content/pages/home.md

 > <i>- R. P. Feynman</i>

-I am an quantitative developer, aspiring physicist, and armchair geometer.
-My research interests include classical and quantum gravity, the underlying geometry, and related astrophysical systems.
-I also enjoy studying associated relativistic phenomena through computer simulation, such as gravitational waves and black hole dynamics.
+I am Graduate Fellow at Penn State University working in the [Institute for Gravitation and the Cosmos](http://www.gravity.psu.edu/).
+My research interests include classical and quantum gravity, as well as the underlying geometry and algebra.
+I also enjoy studying associated relativistic phenomena through computer simulation, such as cosmological structure formation and black hole dynamics.

 Here you will find some [informal posts](/blog), [my CV](/pages/cv) and [publications](/pages/publications).
 I've also posted links to my open-source software projects on [github](/pages/code).
 You may contact me